"""

 ----------

-num_qubits : integer, optional
+num_qubits : int, optional

-The amount of qubits, this QuantumCircuit is initialized with.
+The amount of qubits this QuantumCircuit is initialized with.
 The default is 0.

-num_clbits : integer, optional
+num_clbits : int, optional

 The amount of classical bits.
 The default is 0.